Hazthompson/tinyAppProject/README.md

 This project only enables a logged-in user to shorten URLS.
 URLS are then stored for each indivdual user and can be edited and deleted.

+## To start
+ To start project:
+ - download dependencies listed below using npm install.
+ - run the development web server using node express_server.js command
+ - go to localhost:8080

 ## Final project

 !["Screenshot of registration page"](https://github.com/Hazthompson/tinyAppProject/blob/master/docs/registration_page.png?raw=true)